 This realisation spurred me into action, with my thinking hat firmly on, I got to work on outlines; and I couldn’t believe what came out onto the pages.

-An evening past, and 4,000 words had dropped out for Book Two; and the bare bones of at least five other books had also been created from the scribbled notes, rough mind maps and typed fragments.These outlines have had some fleshing out in the intervening period, but the core thread seems to have held up.
+An evening past rapidly, and about 4,000 words had dropped out for Book Two.
+Since then the barest of bare bones outlines of at least five other books have been created from scribbled notes, rough mind maps and typed fragments.These outlines have had some fleshing out in the intervening period, but the core thread seems to have held up.

 The flow from book to book is good.
-Still getting adjustment, lots of it, but the skeleton which was so hastily constructed has remained surprisingly strong.That’s correct, thats not a typo above, there are five books at least in this series so far, and at least another two or three more than possible.
-That’s the bones of eight novels.
+Still getting adjustment, lots of it, but the skeleton which was so hastily constructed has remained surprisingly strong.That’s correct, thats not a typo above, there are seven books at least in this series so far, and at least another four or five more than possible in a spin off series.

 At my current pace of writing, for just the main seven book series, with the extremely limited time I have, I guestimate, oh…about a lifetime?
-Well maybe slightly less, about 6 to 7 years of part time writing.
+Well maybe slightly less, about 8 to 9 years of part time writing.

-The raw math would say a minimum of 720,000 words, over 8 novels.
-That is actually just 394 words a day for five years.
+The raw math would say a minimum of 630,000 words, over 7 novels.
+That is actually just 345 words a day for five years.
 However, let’s not deal in fictions here, while writing fiction.There is enough material there, while being confined to writing part time, to keep one busy for a decade and a half, or so.

 So that’s the story so far, I hope that you’ll join me along the road as the Storm Series comes to life.
 See y’all in 2035!

 If you would like new information on the Storm Series delivered directly into your mail box, why not join my email list below.

 While I will always keep you posted here, why not follow @series_storm on Twitter as well.